hydra-synth/hydra-docs-v2/content/docs/learning/extending-hydra/contributing/editor.md

     npm run dev

-Since we use vite in `dev` branch, we don't need to bundle the code during development (vite takes care of bundling and serving while you code).
 When you want to publish the code, build the bundle:

     npm run build